aiforged/docs/docs/custom-service-code/basemodule/verification-related-methods.md

 * When you need the first/best single match (e.g., the latest success or an error to display).

-Tip:
+!!! tip

-* If you need all matches, use FindVerifications instead.
+    If you need all matches, use FindVerifications instead.

 ***

 #### AddVerification

 Signature:
-`AddVerification(IVerification v, string result, string info = null) : IVerification`\
+`AddVerification(IVerification v, string result, string info = null) : IVerification`
 `AddVerification(IVerification v, VerificationStatus status, string result, string info = null) : IVerification`

+Description:
-Description: Adds a verification entry (result/info and optional status) to a parameter’s verification trail.
+Adds a verification entry (result/info and optional status) to a parameter’s verification trail.

 Usage: